gade-raghav/Containerized-Application-Deployment-Kubernetes/README.md

 Dockerfile starts with a base image that decides on which image your app should be built upon.
 Basically "Images" are nothing but apps.

-We want to run our application on Python, So we'll use python:3.6 as the base image.
+We want to run our application in Python, So we'll use python:3.6 as the base image.

 ENV creates an environment variable called PYTHONUNBUFFERED and sets it to 1 (which, remember, is “truthy”).
-All together, this statement means that Docker won't buffer the output from your application; instead, you will get to see your output in your console the way you're used to.
+Altogether, this statement means that Docker won't buffer the output from your application; instead, you will get to see your output in your console the way you're used to.

 RUN is a Docker command which instructs to run something on the shell.
 Here we'll use this several time for the following tasks
 - mkdir to make a new directory
-- apt-get update to update package list and install vim incase you need to edit files inside the container later.
+- apt-get update to update the package list and install vim in case you need to edit files inside the container later.
 - pip install -r requirements to install all the necessary python packages for our application to work.